SAHITHV/FREG/README.md

 Contact :

-For any inquiries or questions, please contact VUTUKURI SAHITH (mail to:Vutukurishivasahith@gmail.com).
+For any inquiries or questions, please contact SAHITH VUTUKURI Mail to:Vutukurishivasahith@gmail.com